 NOTE: Unit sizes 024-048 have fixed orifice refrigerant metering devices, the 060 size has a TXV.
 There is a different charging procedure for both expansion devices.
 Refer to the correct procedure for your unit.

 NO CHARGE

 Use standard evacuating techniques.
-After evacuating system, weigh in the specified amount of refrigerant (refer to Table 1).
+After evacuating system, weigh in the specified amount of refrigerant.
+(See unit nameplate for refrigerant weight).

 LOW CHARGE COOLING

 024-048 Units, Fixed Metering Device: